-Multibank Group Celebrates Success At Traders Fair Hong Kong 2024
+MultiBank Group Celebrates Success at Traders Fair Hong Kong 2024

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- MultiBank Group, the world's largest financial derivatives institution headquartered in Dubai, has been recognized for its industry contributions at Traders Fair Hong Kong 2024.
-The company was honored with three prestigious awards: 'Best Forex Partners Program Global 2024,' 'Best Forex Broker in the Philippines,' and 'Forex Broker of the Year.'
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 20 December 2024: MultiBank Group, the world’s largest financial derivatives institution headquartered in Dubai, has been recognized for its industry contributions at Traders Fair Hong Kong 2024.
+The company was honored with three prestigious awards: ‘Best Forex Partners Program Global 2024,’ ‘Best Forex Broker in the Philippines,’ and ‘Forex Broker of the Year.’

 Traders Fair Hong Kong is a leading financial event in Asia, bringing together thousands of traders, investors, and industry professionals from around the world.
 The platform showcases the latest trends, technologies, and strategies shaping global financial markets.
 The Group’s recognition at the event highlights its commitment to excellence and innovation in delivering top-tier financial services.